 A mining company has been fined after two electricians suffered severe burns in separate incidents.

-The owners of Boulby Mine in Saltburn-by-the-Sea were fined £3.6 million and ordered to pay costs of £185,000 after an investigation by the Health and Safety Executive (HSE).
+The owners of mining company Boulby Mine in Saltburn-by-the-Sea were fined £3.6 million and ordered to pay costs of £185,000 after an investigation by the Health and Safety Executive (HSE).

 Cleveland Potash Limited (CPL) own the mine, which extracts organic fertiliser known as Polyhalite.
 Teesside Crown Court heard that on the 3 August 2016 a contract electrician received serious burns from an 11,000-volt electrical system.
 He unknowingly had placed a vacuum cleaner nozzle into a live electrical chamber.
 He had to be air lifted to Newcastle hospital specialist burns unit, where he was placed in an induced coma for 10 days.